xanmoy/cs-101/README.md

-OOPS IN JAVA
+OOPS

-OOPS in java is a programming approach to design software using classes and objects.
+OOPS is a programming approach to design software using classes and objects.
 There are four main concepts in OOPS:
 1. Encapsulation
 2. Abstraction